The Role of Language Imbalance in Cross-lingual Generalisation: Insights from Cloned Language Experiments: Cloned Languages

-In this section, we examine the model's capability to generalise across perfectly equivalent \defn{cloned languages}.
+\sectionvspace In this section, we examine the model's capability to generalise across perfectly equivalent \defn{cloned languages}.
 We create a cloned language by duplicating the language model's vocabulary; this allows us to encode each sequence in either the original language (using the original vocabulary) or in the cloned language (using the cloned vocabulary).
-This experimental paradigm was originally proposed by \citet{wang2019cross}.\footnote{We note that prior work using this methodology \citep{wang2019cross, dufter2020identifying} termed $\lang_2$ a ``fake'' language.
+This experimental paradigm was originally proposed by \citet{wang2019cross} and \citet{dufter2020identifying}.\footnote{\citet{wang2019cross} perform duplication on the character IDs, i.e., before tokenisation, while \citet{dufter2020identifying} adopt an approach equivalent to ours.
+Both of these works term $\lang_2$ a ``fake'' language.
 Since there is no distinction between $\lang_1$ and $\lang_2$, however, we call them cloned languages instead.
-Other related studies have investigated the effect of infinitely many cloned languages on LMs' performance \citep{huang2023lexinvariant}, or employed duplicated vocabularies at the token level to study their impact on LMs' memorisation or performance \citep{kharitonov2021bpe, schafer2024on}.\looseness=-1} Formally, let $\langorig$ be an ``original'' language with a vocabulary of subword units $\vocab$; we denote each subword $\word \in \vocab$.
+Other related studies have investigated the effect of infinitely many cloned languages on LMs' performance \citep{huang2023lexinvariant, chen2023improving}, or employed duplicated vocabularies at the token level to study their impact on LMs' memorisation or performance \citep{kharitonov2021bpe, schafer2024on}.\looseness=-1} Formally, let $\langorig$ be an ``original'' language with a vocabulary of subword units $\vocab$; we denote each subword $\word \in \vocab$.
 This language can be described by a probability distribution $p(\wordsorig)$, where $\wordsorig \in \vocab^{*}$.
-We clone language $\lang$ by creating multiple instantiations of it: $\lang_1$, $\lang_2$, \dots $\lang_N$.
-These languages have vocabularies $\vocab_i$, each of which has symbols that are equivalent to the original ones.\footnote{Unless otherwise noted, these vocabularies are defined as disjoint sets in our experiments, meaning that no anchor points exist across languages.} Furthermore, these languages define probability distributions which are isometric to the original language.
-If we denote equivalence as $\words_i \cloneequiv \wordsorig$ for $\words_i \in \vocab_i^*$ and $\wordsorig \in \vocab^*$ , we have $\words_i \cloneequiv \wordsorig \implies p(\words_i) = p(\wordsorig)$.\looseness=-1
+We clone language $\langorig$ by creating multiple instantiations of it: $\lang_1$, $\lang_2$, \dots $\lang_N$.
+These languages have vocabularies $\vocab_n$, each of which has symbols that are equivalent to the original ones.\footnote{Unless otherwise noted, these vocabularies are defined as disjoint sets in our experiments, meaning that no anchor points exist across languages.} Furthermore, these languages define probability distributions which are isometric to the original language.
+If we denote equivalence as $\words_n \cloneequiv \wordsorig$ for $\words_n \in \vocab_n^*$ and $\wordsorig \in \vocab^*$, we have $\words_n \cloneequiv \wordsorig \implies p(\words_n) = p(\wordsorig)$.\looseness=-1

 [1]{\text{{#1}}}